atlanhq/atlan-java/site/docs/sdks/common-examples/classifications.md

 	response.getUpdatedEntities().size() == 1; // (4)
 	```

 	1. Use the `toUpdate()` method to initialize the object with all [necessary attributes for updating it](../../java/basic-operations/update/#build-minimal-object-needed).
-(Removing the classifications is still an update to the asset, we are not deleting the asset itself.)
+(Removing the classifications is still an update to the [asset](/concepts/assets), we are not deleting the [asset](/concepts/assets) itself.)
-	2. Enrich the object with the classification(s) you want to *keep* on the asset.
+	2. Enrich the object with the classification(s) you want to *keep* on the [asset](/concepts/assets).
-	3. Call the `upsert()` method to actually update the asset, using `true` as the first argument to overwrite classifications.
-This will *replace* the 	existing classifications on the asset with the limited ones we have enriched on the object.
-(In other words, it will remove any of the classifications 	from the asset that we did *not* include in our enrichment.)
+	3. Call the `upsert()` method to actually update the [asset](/concepts/assets), using `true` as the first argument to overwrite classifications.
+This will *replace* the 	existing classifications on the [asset](/concepts/assets) with the limited ones we have enriched on the object.
+(In other words, it will remove any of the classifications 	from the [asset](/concepts/assets) that we did *not* include in our enrichment.)
-	4. The response will include that single asset that was updated (again, removing classifications is an update to the asset — we are not deleting the asset itself).
+	4. The response will include that single [asset](/concepts/assets) that was updated (again, removing classifications is an update to the [asset](/concepts/assets) — we are not deleting the [asset](/concepts/assets) itself).

 === ":material-language-python: Python"

 	!!! construction "Coming soon"

-### Removing all classifications
+### Remove all classifications

-To remove all classifications from an existing asset, you need to specify no classifications in your object:
+To remove all classifications from an existing [asset](/concepts/assets), you need to specify no classifications in your object:

 === ":fontawesome-brands-java: Java"